plankobostjan/lists/books.md

 I use this mostly for personal pruposes.
 I like to keep track of books I read.

 List is divided by years and months.
-I put the book under the year and month when I finished it.
+When I finish a book, I put it on the list.

 ## 2020
 ### Sep